sue-lim/tafe-ipriot-project-carpark/carpark-prj-guided.md

 3. If the `component` is neither a `Sensor` nor a `Display`, raise a `TypeError` with the message `"Object must be a Sensor or Display"`.

 **Stuck?**
-Here are some some hints to help you complete this task:
+Here are some hints to help you complete this task:

 Even though we often think of exceptions last, we generally want to put them first in our method definitions.
 This is because exceptions are exceptional.
 We want to handle them first and then handle the normal flow of the method.
 This is called a **guard pattern** and is a common pattern in Python and other languages.
 Let's do that now.
 Add the following code to the top of the `register` method: